Caffeine-Free Coffee Alternatives

 Chai tea is often a blend of black tea with other spices.
 Herbal chai is basically all of the spices you would find in a chai tea without the black tea, making it a great caffeine-free coffee alternative.
 You can try making your own blend with cinnamon, cloves, black peppercorns, fennel, ginger, and astragalus.
 Try mixing with non-dairy milk for an herbal chai latte.

-While you could argue that decaf coffee belongs on the caffeine-free list, decaf coffee (or decaffeinated coffee) has about 10 mg per cup, which is MUCH lower than the average 100 mg in a cup of regular coffee.
-This is a great option if you are looking to lower your caffeine amount but still want that coffee taste you’re used to.
+Decaf coffee (or decaffeinated coffee) has about 5-10 mg per cup, which is SIGNIFICANTLY lower than the average 100 mg in a cup of regular coffee.
+This is a great option if you are looking to lower your caffeine amount but still want that coffee taste you’re used to, making it a great almost caffeine-free coffee alternative.